about

 The Sync Summit will be held at Chotime Productions (732 Richards Street, Vancouver), located on the unceded territories of the the xʷməθkʷəy̓əm (Musqueam), Sḵwx̱wú7mesh Úxwumixw (Squamish), səl̓ilw̓ətaʔɬ (Tsleil-Waututh) peoples.
 To conclude the day, participants, speakers, and the greater community are invited to an evening live music celebration at The Portside Pub from 7:00 pm – 9:30 pm.

-The cost to register for the Sync Summit is $55 (plus Eventbrite fees), and includes a ticket to the show at The Portside Pub that evening.
+The cost to register for the Sync Summit is $55 (plus Eventbrite fees), and includes a ticket to the live music celebration at The Portside Pub at Gastown at that evening.
 Participants are expected to attend the entirety of the Sync Summit.

 We invite all music creators (including songwriters, music producers, artists etc.) who self-identify as of Asian descent* to register for this Sync Summit using this Eventbrite link.
 The capacity is 35 participants, accepted on a first-come-first-serve basis.